tanakhcc/critic/README.md

 ### editing versification schemes
 ### adding manuscripts / folios

+# TODOs - diff
+We will need a good multi-diff algorithm take the idea from multidiff:
+- use wu-diff-by-hash on two inputs
+- create a mapping "content"-"present-in-inputs" like in multidiff

+This multi-diff will be used in collation, but also during reconciliation

+# TODOs - Branches
+## master
+- the default branch that end users see and pull the data from
+- used for releases
+    - releases are tagged commits
+- high branch protection, forced CI, ...

+## `rec/<source>/<user>`
+- active reconciliations that `<user>` wants to be final for `<source>`
+- highly incentivise users to not open new reconciliations when ones already exist for a source
+- merged into `master` when accepted

 # TODOs - Workflow
 - The user creates a transcription (using the editor)
     - one version (current) for each source and user is kept